Profitbase/Episode-Docs/articles/flow/actions/onedrive/read-file-as-stream.md

-# Read file as stream
+# Read file from OneDrive as stream

 Reads the contents of a file in OneDrive as a stream.